Little-Known Ways to Reduce the Impact of a Fall

 - If they don’t do these things, the harness may not protect them completely.

 For example, loose leg straps could shoot upward fast enough and hard enough during the fall arrest to cause internal damage, including the rupturing of certain parts of the male genitalia.
-Or, if the harness is worn in such a way that the D-ring or chest strap is loose and sagging, a head first fall could result in the worker slipping right out (as I’ve heard it described, like a sausage squeezed out of its casing).
+Or, if the harness is worn in such a way that the D-ring or chest strap is loose and sagging, a head first fall could result in the worker slipping right out.
 This, of course, defeats the purpose of the personal fall arrest system and could result in a fatality as if the PFAS had not even been used in the first place.

 Proper Calculation of Fall Distance